tonytins/cu/src/universe/synths.md

 ## Grey Goo

-Grey Goo is the "blood" of all Synths that carries nanites throughout their body, and helps cool their systems down without needing fans.
-Excess is released from their attached bits or when connect to a Synth toilet.
-The substance is made non-toxic materials and is harmless to use organics.
+Grey Goo is the "blood" of all Synths.
+It carries nanites throughout their body, and helps cool their systems down without needing fans.
+The substance is made out of non-toxic materials and is harmless to use organics on it's own.
+However, Grey Goo is mixed in with Synth's waste, pellets of tungsten, lead or uranium, and is harmful.

 ### "Grey Goo Event"